riscmaster/kinematic_arbiter/README.md

 - Dynamically adjusts measurement noise estimates based on observed data
 - Maintains a conservative estimate of process noise linked to measurement updates

-> **Note**: Our C++ implementation uses optimal filtering techniques to handle out-of-sequence measurements and other practical challenges common in robotics applications.
-This approach enables robust state estimation even when measurements arrive late or sensor data is temporarily unreliable.
-For more details on this approach, see [Optimal Update with Out-of-Sequence Measurements](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=546f758d8981b8c8420a0b630f90cd2cce3606b4), which presents algorithms based on BLUE (best linear unbiased estimation) fusion that are optimal for the information available at the time of update.

 ### Key Features

 #### Measurement Validation